SeldonIO/seldon-core/docs-gb/scaling/single-model-serving-hpa.md

 ## Implementation

-In order to set up HPA Autoscaling for Models and Servers together, metrics need to be exposed in the same way as is explained in the [Custom Model Scaling with HPA](./custom-hpa-autoscaling.md) example.
+In order to set up HPA Autoscaling for Models and Servers together, metrics need to be exposed in the same way as is explained in the [Exposing Metrics](./hpa-setup.md) tutorial.
 If metrics have not yet been exposed, follow that workflow until you are at the point where you will configure and apply the HPA manifests.

-In this implementation, Servers will _also_ be configured to autoscale with a separate HPA manifest targetting the same metric as Models.
+In this implementation, Models _and_ Servers will be configured to autoscale with a separate HPA manifest targetting the same metric as Models.
 In order for the scaling metrics to be in sync, it's important to apply the HPA manifests simultaneously.
 It is important to keep both the scaling metric and any scaling policies the same across the two HPA manifests.
 This is to ensure that both the Models and the Servers are scaled up/down at approximately the same time.
 Small variations in the scale-up time are expected because each HPA samples the metrics independently, at regular intervals.

-Here's an example configuration, utilizing the same `infer_rps` metric as was set up in the [previous example](./custom-hpa-autoscaling.md).
+Here's an example configuration, utilizing the same `infer_rps` metric as was set up in the [previous example](./hpa-setup.md).

 {% code title="hpa-custom-policy.yaml" lineNumbers="true" %}
 ```yaml